Coal mining at Furness Clough had started in the 18th

 The brickworks in 2010 seen from the Clough.
 The tramway ran to the left of these buildings.

-Ordnance Survey maps below show the route of the tramway.
-The branch to the standard gauge siding is not shown.
+Ordnance Survey maps below show the route of the tramway c1909.
+The extension to the canal wharf was subsequently removed.

 Bridge 32, a photograph by Jack Hardman